Police Officer

 Personally, I'd suggest 4+ years of military service, then college, then DEA.
 You will be a much better candidate for the position.

-Asked by Canucks4Cup over 12 years ago
+Asked by The Missing Link over 13 years ago

 Do you keep tabs on the release dates of violent offenders you help convict?
 Have you ever been worried that one would try to track you down?

-Asked by darrynscholes over 13 years ago
+Asked by darrynscholes almost 14 years ago

 I'm always concerned that someone I have dealt with will try to find and hurt me.
 There are plenty of examples of that exact thing happening throughout the US.
 I even had someone try to do so once.
 They are back in prison, but have an upcoming release date.
 I do say that anyone who finds me better be ready for a fight though.
 I'm never unarmed, and the people around me are armed and trained as well.